0 / 0

 2. Whatever the problem is, resolving it starts with the optimization model, which is the mathematical formulation of the problem that can be interpreted and solved by an optimization engine.
 The optimization model specifies the relationships among the objectives, constraints, limitations, and choices that are involved in the decisions.
 But it is the input data that makes these relationships concrete.
 An optimization model for production planning, for example, can have the same form whether you are producing three products or a thousand.
 The optimization model plus the input data creates an instance of an optimization problem.

 3. Optimization engines (or solvers) apply mathematical algorithms to find a solution, a set of decisions that achieves the best values for the objectives and respects the constraints and limitations imposed.
-The optimization engine implements specialized algorithms that have been developed and tuned to efficiently solve a large variety of different problems.
-Decision Optimization uses the IBM CPLEX® and CP Optimizer engines that have been proved powerful in solving real-world applications.
+The optimization engine implements specialized algorithms that are developed and tuned to efficiently solve a large variety of different problems.
+Decision Optimization uses the IBM CPLEX® and CP Optimizer engines that have proved powerful in solving real-world applications.

-4. The solution that emerges from the solver details the recommended values for all of the decisions that are represented in the model.
+4. The solution that emerges from the solver details the recommended values for all decisions that are represented in the model.
 Equally important are the metric values that represent the targets.
 These values measure the quality of the solution in terms of the business goals.

-5. All of this can be made available to business users via a complementary business application.
+5. All of this can be made available to business users with a complementary business application.
 Usually, the objective and solution values are summarized in tabular or graphical views that provide understanding and insight.

 For training in using Decision Optimization in Cloud Pak for Data as a Service, see Mathematical Optimization for Business Problems Training.